haskell/containers/docs/set.rst

    lookupMin s = ...
    lookupMax s = ...

-:haddock_short:`Data.Set#lookupMin` returns the minimum, or maximum respectively, element of the set ``s``, or ``Nothing`` if the set is empty.
+:haddock_short:`/Data.Set#lookupMin` returns the minimum, or maximum respectively, element of the set ``s``, or ``Nothing`` if the set is empty.

 ::